marisbaumanis/novafori-devtest/README.md

 ## How do you build and run your solution?

+For the initial setup, run 'yarn install' and 'yarn common build'.
-Use a standard 'yarn dev' to run both the Node backend, and the React frontend.
+Then, use 'yarn dev' to run both the Node backend, and the React frontend.

-Use a 'yarn test' to run the unit tests.
+Use 'yarn test' to run the unit tests.

 ## What technical and functional assumptions did you make when implementing your solution?